syntasso/kratix-docs/docs/main/05-reference/12-workflows.md

           runAsNonRoot: false
   ```

-- Specifying a global default security context in the `kratix` ConfigMap in the `kratix-platform-system` and
+- Specifying a global default security context in the `kratix` ConfigMap in the
-  providing it the following:
+  `kratix-platform-system`.
+The ConfigMap format is described below.
+The
+  ConfigMap is loaded in when the `kratix-platform-controller-manager` pod in
+  the `kratix-platform-system` starts up.
+Anytime the ConfigMap is updated, the
+  pod will need to be restarted to load the changes.

   ```yaml
   apiVersion: v1
   kind: ConfigMap